jinsungit/DLClinic/README.md

-# Deep Learning Clinic (DLC)
+# Deep Learning Clinic (DLC) Syllabus

 ## Course Description
+Welcome to the Deep Learning Clinic (DLC) 2018!

+### Who DLC Is For

+This course is designed for students who are eager to solve complex real world problems with powerful machine learning algorithms, yet need advises and help in various stages of such process.

+### What DLC Is About

+DLC contains two formats of a learning experience: a lecture session focuses on the essential knowledge to get started; and a lab session that provides hands-on exercises and feedback.

-This class provides an introduction to theories and techniques that are essential in solving practical problems with deep learning.
+The lectures provide a concise introduction to theories and techniques that are essential in solving practical problems with deep learning algorithms.

-After the fundamental materials, the instructor will have one-on-one analysis with students to help them tackle challenges in applying deep learning on real world problems, including: feasibility evaluation, modeling and task formulation, identify and design suitable network architectures, and practical guidance on training and turning neural network models.
+In the lab session, students are encouraged to work on their own projects that using deep learning.
+The instructor will have one-on-one analysis with the students to help them tackle challenges raised, including: feasibility evaluation, modeling and task formulation, network architectures searching and designing, and practical guidance on training and tuning neural network models.

-### Who This Course Is For

-This course is designed for students who are eager to solve complex real world problems with powerful machine learning algorithms, yet have troubles in various stages of the process.

-### What This Course Is Not
+### What DLC Is Not
 This is *not* a machine learning or deep learning introductory course.
 Although fundamental materials of those subjects are to be reviewed, they will be covered in a concise manner thus students are expected to already have basic understanding of machine learning concepts (See Prerequisites below for details).

 ## Course Specifics

-Instructor:

-Contact:

-Hours:

-Location:
+#####Instructor:
+Jin Sun

+#####Contact:
+jinsunpro@gmail.com

+Please include the tag 'DLC' in the email subject.

+#####Hours and Locations:

+Wed 8:30am-9:30am, Lab Session in Bloomberg 061

+Fri 8:30am-10am, Lecture Session in Bloomberg 081

 ## Prerequisites
-Basic machine learning concepts: training, testing, validation, optimization.
+Basic machine learning concepts including but not limited to: data representation (features, train/test sets, preprocessing), evaluation (cross-validation, performance measurement), optimization (gradient descent).

-## Course Plan
+## Lecture Plan (Dates are tentative)

+### 9/28 - Course Introduction

+Give detailed explanation about the syllabus and what students can expect from the course.

+Go through a simple learning problem (playground.tensorflow.org) to show students the essential steps in solving a machine learning problem.

+Class survey on students' background and interested topics.

-### Lecture 1 - Brief Introduction to Machine Learning
+### 10/5 - Brief Introduction to Machine Learning

-Class Survey?
-Background, interested materials...

-[Keywords]
-Classification, Regression, Loss Function, Training/Testing, Cross-validation
+A quick introduction/review of core machine learning concepts, including: supervised learning, unsupervised learning, classification, regression, loss function, performance evaluation metrics, and etc.

-### Lecture 2 - Brief Introduction to Deep Learning
+### 10/12 - Brief Introduction to Deep Learning

-[keywords]
-Backpropagation, Fully Connected Networks, Convolutional Neural Networks, Recurrent Neural Networks, Generative Adversarial Networks, Reinforcement Learning (?)
+A quick introduction/review of deep learning topics, including: optimization techniques, network structures (e.g., Fully Connected Nets, Convolutional Nets, Recurrent Nets), Generative Adversarial Networks, Reinforcement Learning, and etc.

-### Lecture 3 - Deep Learning Tools
+### 10/19 - Deep Learning Frameworks

-Setup a machine learning environment (virtual environment for python)
+Step-by-step introduction on how to setup a deep learning-ready computing environment and how to use popular frameworks and tools such as:

 [Pytorch](https://pytorch.org/tutorials/)